TylerNguyen03/RaspPiMesh/README.md

 5. Scroll all the way down and then insert the following code before the line "exit 0."
 Note that the code will change based on the boot script location

 ```/home/rasp2/boot.sh &```

+Note: It took a couple of reboots and waiting a few seconds after the PI booted up before the node was established